Geekplay-Team/GeekplaySDK/Assets/Plugins/GeekplaySDK/Geekplay SDK for Unity.md

 //	The Enum of device name.
 Do not edit manually.
 Select it from the Unity editor.
 DeviceName m_deviceName;

-//	Get current device indicated by "m_deviceName".
-Don't forget to convert the type explicitly.
-//	Call this method before any other Geekplay APIs.
-GeekplayDevice GetDevice();

-//	Register the device to Geekplay server (not necessary)
+//	Definition of the complete callback of StartSDK. delegate void RegisterCallback(GeekplayDevice _device);

-//	When complete(success or failed), _complete callback will be executed.
+//	Start Geekplay SDK.
+When complete, _register callback will be executed.
+You can initialize the device and register your own callbacks in "_register" callback. void StartSDK(RegisterCallback _register);
-//	Once you start registering, don't call any other SDK APIs until it's completed. void RegisterDevice(Action _complete = null);
 ```

 ### GeekplayARGun : GeekplayDevice